Hibbie89/esc_2023_analysis/README.md

 # esc 2023 analysis

-..note:: Work in progress!
-This is not yet finished and just shared for collaboration reasons
+**Work in progress!
+This is not yet finished and just shared for collaboration reasons**

 Small jupyter notebook to analyse different voting schemes for esc 2023